84 best TV shows and series to watch on Netflix

 The Good Place

-NBC’s high-concept philosi-sitcom cannot be talked up enough – it has carved out a new mould that hasn’t been seen in a network sitcom since Seinfeld changed the game back in the 1990s.
-The series follows the lives of four individuals who have landed themselves in some sort of secular after-life, except one of them (Kristen Bell’s Eleanor Shellstrop) is there by mistake.
+American network sitcoms have often got a bad wrap from British reviewers, with a few notable exceptions, they are sometimes considered less sophisticated than British comedies with ‘obvious’ jokes and characters.
+These are not charges that can be brought against NBC’s high-concept philosophical comedy, The Good Place, which not only makes you laugh, it makes you think.

+From the pen of Michael Schur, the co-creator of critically acclaimed Parks and Recreation, the show stars Kristen Bell as Eleanor Shellstrop, a woman who finds herself arriving in the “The Good Place” after her death by mistake.
+She’s joined in this secular afterlife by a group of other new arrivals played by William Jackson Harper, Jameela Jamil and Manny Jacinto who all live in a neighbourhood created by bumbling architect, MIchael, portrayed brilliantly by Ted Danson.

 A series of twist and turns throughout the first season prelude a massive shake-up in season two, which consistently leaves the audience wondering where on earth it can go next.
 Season three somehow repeats the feat, brilliantly – and have the tissues ready for the final ever episode, available now.

-Watch on Netflix
+Critically acclaimed and never dull, Inside No 9 is not the type of show you see everyday, but once you’ve started watching you simply cannot stop.

+Written by The League of Gentlemen stars Steve Pemberton and Reece Shearsmith, this surreal comedy/horror/thriller anthology as you might expect from its creator’s pedigree draws on comedy of the perverse and takes viewers to some very dark and twisted places while making you laugh out loud at times.

 Chilling Adventures of Sabrina